 IPVanish is based in the United States, which is a member of the infamous Five Eyes surveillance alliance.
 This is indeed a drawback because it puts IPVanish (and its customers’ data) under the jurisdiction of the United States.
 There have been cases where US privacy companies have been forced to log user data and hand this over to authorities.
 One example of this was with Lavabit.

 This further ensures data security for ExpressVPN customers.
-In terms of privacy and logs, ExpressVPN comes out ahead of IPVanish, especially considering the history of each VPN and the fact that ExpressVPN has been audited.
+In terms of privacy and logs, ExpressVPN comes out ahead of IPVanish.
+This was inevitable, given the history of each VPN and the fact that ExpressVPN has been much more thoroughly audited than IPVanish.

 Jurisdiction winner: ExpressVPN